 Location, Services and Transport

-Smoking: No smoking in any College building.
+Smoking: No smoking in any College building or main grounds.

 Accommodation and Catering